 The old fear came back but he swam from one shore to the back.
 Finally, he confirmed that he had conquered the old terror.
 The chapter has a beautiful message that a man’s most fear is fear itself.

-7. Deep Water Glossary
+7. Deep Water Word Meaning

 - Treacherous (dangerous) खतरा से भरा